 - Sudden – The crisis has caused institutions to make dramatic changes to their operation at a speed never seen in the history of education.

 Higher Education Outlook

-No surprise, the next six months are going to be super tough, to say the least.
-This is before colleges and universities see the expected enrollment increases due to unemployment.
+No surprise, the next few years (not months) are going to be super tough, to say the least.
 Here is a quick overview of the things I’m seeing:

 Economists expect increased college enrollments due to increased unemployment rates.
 Largely this influx will come from adults expanding their skills while they wait-out hiring freezes.

 There are a number of options for financial relief under these circumstances, including:

 While the arrival date for federal stimulus funds are unknown, state governments are already sending college and university leaders notification that their budgets will be cut effective immediately for the current fiscal year.
 Budgets have been made.
 And, for the majority of institutions whose fiscal year ends June 30, funds are already encumbered.
 Short of some travel and small amounts of discretionary dollars, there simply isn’t money left this year.
 And institutions are already running have budget challenges for the 2020-21 year as well.
 This is particularly hitting public institutions hard as they rely on state taxes, which have diminished because businesses are no longer making as much money.
 Thus, they don’t owe as much (or anything) in quarterly taxes.

 Unlike other state organizations – such as k-12, state colleges and universities are viewed as having multiple alternative revenue streams – tuition, fees, and donations.
 So – higher education tends to get cut more, and tuition tends to increase to cover costs.
 We know from past recessions, this doesn’t turn out well for anyone.